pulp/pulp_installer/roles/pulp/README.md

     See `prereq_pip_packages` also.
 * `pulp_install_api_service`: Whether to create systemd service files for pulpcore-api.
 Defaults to "true".
-* `pulp_update`: Whether to update/upgrade pulpcore to the latest stable release from PyPI.
+* `pulp_update`: Whether to update/upgrade pulpcore to the latest stable release from PyPI within `pulp_branch`.
 Only affects systems where Pulp is already installed.
 To limit this to micro (z-stream) updates, make sure to set `pulp_branch`.
 If `pulpcore_version` is set, or `pulp_source_dir` is set, this has no effect and is effectively always `true`.
-Setting it to "false" enables your Ansible play is idempotent if run in the future (once new pulpcore releases come out).
 Defaults to "false".
-* `pulp_branch`: Install a specific branch of pulpcore (or update/upgrade to the latest release from, see `pulp_update`).
-Has no default; the latest stable release from PyPI will be installed.
-It is recommended to set this if you re-run the ansible installer; when a new branch is released, some of your content plugins may not be compatible yet.
-An example value is "3.0".
+* `pulp_branch`: The branch of of pulpcore (or update/upgrade to the latest release from, see `pulp_update`).
+Defaults to the latest stable branch release of pulpcore at the time of ansible-pulp being released, which is currently `3.0`.
+It is recommended to set this if you ever plan to re-run the ansible installer; when a new branch is released and if you update ansible-pulp, some of your content plugins may not be compatible yet.
+An example value is `3.1`.
 Ignored if `pulp_source_dir` or `pulp_version` is set.
+Do not set this to a version higher than the current default (unless you are installing a development branch of pulpcore, and have updated ansible-pulp 1st.)
 * `pulp_version`: Optional.
 A specific version of pulp to install from PyPI.
 Ignored if `pulp_source_dir` is set.
+Overrides `pulp_update` to `true`.
 * `pulp_source_dir`: Optional.
 Absolute path to pulpcore source code.
 If present, pulpcore will be installed from source in editable mode.
 Also accepts a pip VCS URL, to (for example) install the master branch, or an arbitrary commitish (tag, branch, commit, etc.)